FAQ's - for those who don't appreciate my long winded website. HA!

 I say this in other places on the website: We will ALWAYS take our dogs back no matter their age, but we will not reimburse anybody the cost they paid.
 All sales are considered final the minute you put that puppy in your car.

 If you need to re-home your dog, we do understand that it is your right to sell him/her or give him/her to another person.
-We don't police you, but as we are straight up with you when you get that puppy in the first place, we do ask that you let us know the dog has been re-homed, especially if that puppy has been microchipped so we can help you get everything transferred.
+We don't police you, but as we are straight up with you when you get that puppy in the first place, we do ask that you let us know the dog has been re-homed, especially because that puppy has been microchipped so we can help you get everything transferred.
 If nothing else, at least give the new person or family my contact info.
 If you don't, and that dog ends up at animal control and I am contacted since I implanted the microchip, don't get all high and mighty with me when I contact you trying to get the dog back to the home I originally sold him/her to.
 (Had that happen too!)
 Everything we do is in the best interest of our furry kids.
 Don't get pissy with me for not knowing - I'm likely to get pissy back.

 If you choose to return him/her to us, you need to email me.
 I'm not going to lie and say it's always convenient for us, because it isn't.
-We do have our permanent pups, work, and our teenagers and what they're involved in, dog shows, and I may not be able to drop everything when you're needing us to take in the dog right now that minute.
+We do have our permanent pups, work, and our teenagers and what they're involved in, dog shows, and other miscellaneous things that may be taking place at the time, and I may not be able to drop everything when you're needing us to take in the dog right now that minute.
 You may have to wait a day or two or even a week before we can arrange to meet you.
 We will ask you for a copy of his/her vet records so if our vet has any questions they can contact your vet.
 Once we get the dog back, we will assess the dog based on his/her behaviors and general condition and most of the time, we will eventually decide whether to sell or adopt him/her back out.
 You are welcome to email us and check on him/her, but we reserve the right to not disclose the final disposition of the dog.
 You have no right to be mad at us for re-homing him/her if this is the case - you give him/her back to us and transfer all rights and interests.
 The dog becomes ours again, and we will ALWAYS do what we feel is best for the individual dog - not what is best for your feelings.